Andre Carter: Oakland Raiders

 On September 26, 2012, the Oakland Raiders announced they had signed Carter.
-On April 9, 2013 Carter re-signed with the Raiders on a one-year deal.
+On April 9, 2013, Carter re-signed with the Raiders on a one-year deal.
 On August 31, 2013, he was released.

 New England Patriots

-Carter re-signed with the Patriots on October 22, 2013 to add a veteran presence to a Patriots defense that lost Vince Wilfork and Jerod Mayo to season-ending injuries earlier in the season.
+Carter re-signed with the Patriots on October 22, 2013, to add a veteran presence to a Patriots defense that lost Vince Wilfork and Jerod Mayo to season-ending injuries earlier in the season.

 Career statistics

 Coaching career

 In August 2015, Carter returned to California as an undergraduate assistant.
-On February 10, 2017 Carter was hired by the Miami Dolphins as an assistant defensive line coach.
+On February 10, 2017, Carter was hired by the Miami Dolphins as an assistant defensive line coach.

-When Adam Gase was fired by Miami and subsequently hired by the New York Jets, Carter moved with Gase to New York and became the Jets Defensive Line coach.
+When Adam Gase was fired by Miami and subsequently hired by the New York Jets, Carter moved with Gase to New York and became the Jets' defensive line coach.

-In 2021 Carter became the defensive Line Coach at Louisiana State University (LSU).
+In 2021 Carter became the defensive line coach at Louisiana State University (LSU).

+On February 2, 2024, Carter was hired as a pass rush specialist under new Raiders head coach Antonio Pierce and general manager Tom Telesco.